rgb-archive/spec/01-rgb.md

 * `max_hops`: Maximum number of "hops" before the reissuance (can be set to `0xFFFFFFFF` to disable this feature, which should be the default option)
 * `reissuance_enabled`: Whether the re-issuance feature is enabled or not
 * `reissuance_utxo`: (optional) UTXO which have to be spent to reissue tokens
-* `burn_address`: The address to send tokens to in order to burn them
 * `commitment_scheme`: The commitment scheme used by this contract, 0x01 for OP_RETURN, 0x02 for pay to contract scheme
 * `blueprint_type`: 16-bit number representing version of the blueprint used
 * `original_pk`: (optional) If present, signifies P2C commitment scheme and provides the original public key before the tweak procedure which is needed to verify the contract commitment.